profe-pep/single-page-app-vanilla-js/README.md

 ## License

-`a-vanilla` branch is forked from [michaelcurrin/single-page-app-vanilla-js](https://michaelcurrin.github.io/single-page-app-vanilla-js/) which is licensed under [MIT](/LICENSE).
+`a-vanillajs` branch is forked from [michaelcurrin/single-page-app-vanilla-js](https://michaelcurrin.github.io/single-page-app-vanilla-js/) which is licensed under [MIT](/LICENSE).

 Other branches mantain same license.